rip-super/RustyConsoleGameEngine/README.md

 ⚠️ Currently works only on Windows 10/11. ⚠️

+⚠️ Make sure to use `conhost.exe` to run any console games. ⚠️

 ## ✨ Features
 - Basic Console Rendering (text, colors, and shapes)
 - Sprites (.spr format)